 Hand milking is commonly used method for milking of dairy animals in India.
 Majority of farmers in India washes the hind quarters and udder of cows with water prior to milking as a mean of routine cleanliness.
 Moistening of teats and udder of dairy cows prior to hand milking is commonly practice by majority of dairy farmers in India for easy and convenient milking.
 They either use water or milk froth for it.
 However, some farmers used oil for moistening of teats.
 Therefore, the present experiment was conducted to find out the effect of different pre-hand milking treatments to determine viable count of different physiological groups of bacteria in raw milk of cross-bred cows maintained at SHUATS dairy farm, Prayagraj.

-Material and Methods
+Materials and Methods

 Experimental Animals

-The experimental trial was carried out at SHUATS dairy farm, Prayagraj, twelve crossbred cows that were clinically healthy and free from mastitis, as confirmed by the California Mastitis Test (Schalm and Norlander, 1957), and without any visible udder injuries or infections, were randomly selected for the study.
-The animals were kept in a tail-to-tail barn arranged for milking, and the dry full-hand milking technique was practiced.
-Milk samples were collected under four different pre-milking treatments—dry hand (control), washing with tap water, application of coconut oil, and application of mustard oil—with each treatment replicated ten times.
-The collected samples were then analyzed to determine the viable counts of four physiological groups of bacteria, namely lactic acid bacteria (LABC), lipolytic bacteria (LBC), proteolytic bacteria (PBC), and coliforms.
+The experimental trial was carried out at SHUATS dairy farm, Prayagraj and twelve crossbred cows that were clinically healthy and free from mastitis, as confirmed by the California Mastitis Test (Schalm and Norlander, 1957), and without any visible udder injuries or infections, were randomly selected for the study.
+The animals were kept in a tail-to-tail barn arrangement for milking, and the dry full-hand milking technique was practiced.

 Collection of Samples

-Representative milk samples were collected following different pre-milking udder wash treatments, namely dry hand, tap water, coconut oil, and mustard oil.
-The samples were promptly transported to the laboratory for assessment of the bacterial quality of raw milk.
+Representative milk samples were collected following different pre-milking udder wash treatments, namely tap water, coconut oil, mustard oil and dry hand with each treatment replicated ten times.
+The collected milk samples were then analysed to determine the viable counts of four physiological groups of bacteria, namely lactic acid bacteria count (LABC), lipolytic bacteria count (LBC), proteolytic bacteria count (PBC), and coliforms.

 Pre-hand milking Treatments (T)

-To: Udder and teats of cows cleaned with tap water, wiped off with clean duster and tap water used to moisten teats during milking as control.
+To: Udder and Teats of cows moistened with tap water prior to hand-milking.

-T1: Teats of cows lubricated using coconut oil prior to hand-milking.
+T1: Udder and Teats of cows lubricated using coconut oil prior to hand-milking.

-T2: Teats of cows lubricated with mustard oil prior to hand-milking.
+T2: Udder and Teats of cows lubricated with mustard oil prior to hand-milking.

-T3: Udder and teats of cows wiped with clean duster prior to hand-milking.
+T3: Udder and Teats of cows wiped with clean duster prior to hand-milking.

 Statistical analysis of data